masikol/barapost/README.md

     -m (--min_seq_len) --- minimum length of a sequence to keep.
         Shorter sequences will be written to separate "trash" file.
         Length filtering is disabled by default;

+    -u (--untwist-fast5) --- flag option.
+If specified, FAST5 files will be sorted considering that they and "corresponding" FASTQ files contain different reads (like after basecalling performed by Guppy).
+        For details, see "FAST5 untwisting" section below.
+        Disabled by default;
 ```

 ### Notes about sorting: